 French is a widely spoken language around the world.
 In Europe, it is the second most spoken language (after English) and it is also spoken across many parts of Africa, as well as in the United States and, of course, Canada.
 In total, 29 countries list French as one of their official languages.

 In many ways, French and English are very similar.
 Bar a few accents, they use the same alphabet, while the fact that both use a subject-verb-object word order means that it is relatively easy for a speaker of one to learn the other.

 Of course, there are some notable differences between the two languages.
 English words don’t have a masculine or feminine form, while French words do.
 As such, those translating English to French must have a firm grasp on whether the words they are using are masculine or feminine.
-This is one reason that Tomedes always seeks to use native French speakers for our English to French translations.
+This is one reason that Tomedes always seeks to use native French speakers for our translations.
 Our recent English to French CV translation is a perfect example of this.